Pitching and Writing Masterclass

 Our editors work with academics every day, so they understand the pressures of producing rigorous, accurate research whilst finding time for public engagement.

-Cost and class delivery
+Cost and class delivery options

-Please contact us for upcoming dates.
+Please contact us for upcoming dates – or prices for New Zealand-based institutions.

 “Will highly recommend this to colleagues.
 The tips from this session are invaluable for researchers.
 Communicating research findings with media and a wider audience is an essential part of increasing opportunities for our research to have real world impact.”